 Fig. 3.
-Shape distributions of HRBCs at $900 \ s^{-1}$ in suspensions with different Ht.
-For clarity, discocytes and stomatocytes number densities have been omitted since they are negligible.
-Inset: black frames on the right, a top view and a cross section of a creased discocyte acquired by confocal microscopy as well as an image of a multilobe in BF (scale bar is $5 \ \mu m$).
-Physiological hematocrits are indicated by the light yellow region.
+Shape distributions of HRBCs at 900 s-1 in suspensions with different Ht.
+For clarity, discocyte and stomatocyte number densities have been omitted because they are negligible.
+(Inset) Black frames on the right, a top view and a cross-section of a creased discocyte acquired by confocal microscopy as well as an image of a multilobe in BF.
+Physiological Hts are indicated by the light yellow region.
+(Scale bar, 5 μ m.)